flyingcircusio/doc/src/reference/users/index.md

 ## Service users

 - The primary group is `service`.
-- Usernames usually start with `s-`
+- Usernames usually start with `s-` and are unique within a resource group.
+  Different resource groups can reuse the same service user names.
 - The home directory is located in {file}`/srv/$USER`.
 - No SSH login is allowed by default to support the general data protection guidelines.
 In exceptional cases SSH access may be granted.
 - Human users that have the *sudo-srv* permission in a project are